exercism/python/exercises/practice/sieve/.approaches/nested-loops/content.md

         for candidate in range(2 * index, number, index): prime[candidate] = False
-    return [index for index, value in enumerate(prime) if index > 1 and value] This is a constant-time operation independent of the list length.

-Relatively few programmers would have predicted such a major difference just by looking at the code, so if performance matters we should always test, not guess.
+    return [index for index, value in enumerate(prime) if index > 1 and value] Relatively few programmers would have predicted such a major difference just by looking at the code, so if performance matters we should always test, not guess.